 The margin of safety is the difference between the amount of expected profitability and the break-even point.
-The margin of safety formula is equal to current sales minus the breakeven point divided by current sales.
+The margin of safety formula is equal to current sales minus the breakeven point, divided by current sales.

 There are two applications to define the margin of safety:

-In budgeting and break-even analysis, the margin of safety is the gap between the estimated sales output and the level by which a company’s sales could decrease before the company will become unprofitable.
-This signals management of the risk of loss that may happen as the business is subjected to changes in sales, especially when a significant amount of sales are at risk of decline or unprofitability.
+In budgeting and break-even analysis, the margin of safety is the gap between the estimated sales output and the level by which a company’s sales could decrease before the company becomes unprofitable.
+It signals to the management the risk of loss that may happen as the business is subjected to changes in sales, especially when a significant amount of sales are at risk of decline or unprofitability.

-When applied to investing, the margin of safety is calculated by assumptions, meaning an investor would only buy securities when the market price is materially below his estimated intrinsic value.
-Determining the intrinsic value or true worth of a security is highly subjective because each investor has a different way of calculating intrinsic value, which may or may not be accurate.
+When applied to investing, the margin of safety is calculated by assumptions, meaning an investor would only buy securities when the market price is materially below its estimated intrinsic value.
+Determining the intrinsic value or true worth of a security is highly subjective because each investor uses a different way of calculating intrinsic value, which may or may not be accurate.

-What is the margin of safety formula?
+What is the Margin of Safety Formula?

 In accounting, the margin of safety is calculated by subtracting the break-even point amount from the actual or budgeted sales and then dividing by sales; the result is expressed as a percentage.